 Have you filed your tax return this year?
 Do you know there is always a penalty for the late filing of your return?
 Government matters always seem to be grave and entail a lot of seriousness when executing their projects.
 There are laid down procedures to end your process successfully when it comes to government issues.

-And, filing return is one of the main processes that the government takes into consideration.
+And, filing a return is one of the main processes that the government takes into consideration.
 Here, you must provide authentic details, your documents must tally with your area or residence, and your email address and sometimes your current phone number might be of the essence to them.

 However, the IRS tax message,” Your tax return is still being processed.
 A refund date will be provided when available” has left individuals in awe.
 As people are committed to returning filling, the majority are in a state of flux, they don’t know why it has taken long for their return to be processed and approved.

-Maybe, it is because of the pandemic that is ravaging the whole world?
+Maybe, it is because of the pandemic that is ravaging the whole world.
 Everything is distorted and when an ounce of government pillars is shaken, they tend to take years to restore things to normal.

 Similarly, not everyone is experiencing a delay.
 We can’t take the government as a scapegoat for all the delays.
-There might be other reasons why your return might delay to be processed and approved by the IRS.
+There might be other reasons why your return might delay to be processed and be approved by the IRS.

 IRS (Internal Revenue Service) is a government agency in the U.S that deals with tax collection and implementation of tax laws.
-In any case, you experience a delay in your return, this body is responsible for all your details processing and approval.
+In any case, if you experience a delay in your return, this body is responsible for all your details processing and approval.